shaur-codes/reelaccx/README.md

 # ReelAccX

-ReelAccX is a versatile Discord bot designed to send Instagram Reels across various servers.
-It allows you to manage Instagram accounts, add or remove channels, and back up important files, among other functionalities.
-With ReelAccX, you can share engaging Reels on a wide range of topics.
+ReelAccX is a versatile Discord bot designed to send Instagram Reels across various servers to prevent your server from going inactive by increasing user engagement.
+It allows you to manage Instagram accounts from where you want to get reels, add or remove channels, and back up its database, among other functionalities.
+With ReelAccX, you can receive engaging Reels on a wide range of topics.

 ## Table of Contents
 1. [Features](#features)